Discover How Easy it is to Get Unstuck

 Certainty can become our primary need because it makes us feel comfortable, even when the belief is irrelevant, or no longer serves us in the present.
 People will remain in ruts, maintain bad relationships, and stay at hostile workplaces because it feels safer than facing the uncertainty of finding something new.

 To some extent, all of us crave a sense of certainty.
 Certainty helps reduce anxiety, stress, and fear and provides us with some peace of mind.
 In fact, it helps us feel secure, and security is a fundamental human need that acts as the foundation of all your belief systems.

 Often, deeply ingrained beliefs are mistaken as facts.
 These beliefs, however, are nothing more than the conclusions we came to from our childhood experiences.
 The emotions we had at the time colored or biased our memories of those events, and we formed many of our core beliefs from those experiences.

 Back when we were a child these beliefs may have served us well.
-Which is why we have continued to hold onto them for so long.
-It is important to note however, that now as an adult, these beliefs may no longer even serve a purpose.
+This is why we have continued to hold onto them for so long.
+It is important to note, however, that now as an adult, these beliefs may no longer even serve a purpose.
 Or in some cases, these beliefs may actually become a hindrance to us now.
 Because they may be no longer compatible with our current life or circumstances.
 If our life has changed, and our beliefs have remained constant, we will feel stuck in the present.
 Based on our old beliefs things in our life no longer make sense, we will feel confused and not know exactly why.

 Beliefs You Hold

-Because of this, everyone creates their own reality, through the use of language, and are trapped within a world based on their perception rather than facts.
+Because of this, everyone creates their own reality, through the use of language, and is trapped within a world based on their perception rather than facts.
 This is why two friends can watch the same movie and have very different experiences.